uclaacm/teach-la-website/README.md

 ```

+If these steps do not work for you, you may also try doing this:

 Visit whatever follows the server address line in your browser, which is usually [http://127.0.0.1:4000/](http://127.0.0.1:4000/).

 If you run into any issues, please let us know on our [issues tracker](https://github.com/uclaacm/teach-la-website)!